Hybrid event: Conducted live at La Maison Française

 For Zoom Day Two HERE

 *We are so excited to welcome the general public back to most events at La Maison Francaise of NYU.
-Please note that NYU requires all visitors to provide official proof (in English) that they are fully vaccinated and boosted against COVID-19.
+Please note that NYU requires all visitors to provide official proof (in English) that they are fully vaccinated and boosted against COVID-19 along with a valid photo ID.
 NYU Community: please be prepared to show your Violet Go pass.
-Non-NYU participants: you will be emailed instuctions for uplaoding your vaccination information.

 Proust is never quite forgotten—yet we still may not know him as well as we think we do.
 This international conference marks the centenary of Proust’s death by considering elements of In Search of Lost Time that remain fugitive, or unrecognized: counterplots or points of resistance within the logic of the Künstlerroman; variations in the music of the text that never develop into a dominant theme; “beings-in-flight” who, like Albertine, pass through the novel in a blur; volumes or sections of text or manuscript that have been overlooked; fleeting visions or vantage points that break with the redemptive logic of Time Regained.